Muhammad V of Kelantan: Deputy Yang di-Pertuan Agong (2011–2016)

-Yang di-Pertuan Agong
+Yang di-Pertuan Agong (2016–2019)

 Sultan Muhammad V was elected by the Conference of Rulers on 14 October 2016 to become the next Yang di-Pertuan Agong, the head of state of Malaysia.
 His reign began on 13 December 2016, taking over from Abdul Halim, the Sultan of Kedah.
 Sultan Muhammad V was installed as the fifteenth Yang Di Pertuan Agong of Malaysia on 24 April 2017 in a ceremony held at the Istana Negara, Jalan Duta, Kuala Lumpur.
-At 47, Sultan Muhammad V was the fourth youngest Yang di-Pertuan Agong to be elected, after Tuanku Syed Putra of Perlis, Tuanku Mizan Zainal Abidin of Terengganu and Tuanku Abdul Halim of Kedah.

 His younger brother, Tengku Muhammad Faiz Petra, the Tengku Mahkota, served as Regent of Kelantan throughout Sultan Muhammad V's tenure as Yang di-Pertuan Agong.

 He was made an Honorary Fellow of his former College, St Cross College, Oxford on 28 February 2018.

+It was during his reign when Malaysia witnessed the first change in government in 2018, when the ruling Barisan Nasional coalition government, led by former Prime Minister Najib Razak, was unseated by the Pakatan Harapan government, led by former Prime Minister Mahathir Mohamad.
+Sultan Muhammad V also granted a royal pardon to Anwar Ibrahim, the current Prime Minister of Malaysia, which paved the way for him to return to the Dewan Rakyat once again in a by-election held later that year.

 In an unprecedented move, Sultan Muhammad V became the first Yang di-Pertuan Agong to abdicate from the throne, effective 6 January 2019 while his term was to end on 12 December 2021.
 This followed a leave of absence from his position following rumours that he had married a former Russian beauty queen.

 Personal life

+Though Sultan Muhammad V was married at the time, he was the first Yang di-Pertuan Agong in Malaysian history to reign without a Raja Permaisuri Agong or official consort.

-On 15 November 2004, Sultan Muhammad V (the then Tengku Mahkota) married Tengku Zubaidah binti Tengku Norudin bin Tengku Muda (née Kangsadal Pipitpakdee), a member of the Pattani royal family.
-He divorced her in 2008, which resulted in her losing the privilege as Tengku Ampuan Mahkota of Kelantan.
+On 15 November 2004, Sultan Muhammad V (then the Tengku Mahkota) married Kangsadal Pipitpakdee, a member of the Patani royal family.
+Upon marriage she took the name Tengku Zubaidah binti Tengku Norudin.
+They divorced in 2008 without issue.

-He was the first Yang di-Pertuan Agong in Malaysian history to reign without a Raja Permaisuri Agong consort.

-On 30 October 2010, he married Che Puan Nur Diana Petra Abdullah (née Yana Yakoubka) and proclaimed her as the Sultanah of Kelantan on 2 August 2022, with the style Her Highness Sultanah Nur Diana Petra Abdullah.
+On 30 October 2010, Sultan Muhammad V married a Czech, Jana Jakubková, in a private ceremony.
+Prior to her marriage she converted to Islam and changed her name to Nur Diana Petra Abdullah.
+She was proclaimed as the Sultanah of Kelantan on 2 August 2022 with the style and title Her Royal Highness Sultanah Nur Diana Petra Abdullah, Sultanah of Kelantan.